Pioneer Naturals Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The second ingredient lists yams.
+The second ingredient is yams.
 In much of North America, the word yam can be used interchangeably with the term sweet potatoes.

 So, assuming this item is indeed sweet potatoes, it can be considered a good source of complex carbohydrates.
 In addition, yams are naturally rich in fiber, beta carotene and other healthy nutrients.

-The fourth ingredient is dried pumpkin.
+The fifth ingredient is pumpkin.
 Pumpkin is a nutritious addition high in complex carbohydrates, beta-carotene and dietary fiber.